kkawtar/ATTICA/README.md

 * Resolution: indicates if the corresponding image resolution used in our annotation is the same as it is in the sourceLink (0:No, 1:yes)

 > PS: This csv file helps to preserve the images copyrights.
+> A python script is provided (see Scripts/download_script.py) to allow downloading the dataset using the "Filenames_sourceLinks.csv" file.
+> For more scripts to monitor the dataset's annotation files, check the "Scripts" folder

 ## Dataset download: